arsy786/spring-security-tutorials/README.md

 NOTE: We would typically put business logic in Service layer, but for demonstration purposes, we have exposed the Repository directly in the Controller layer.
 <BR>
 NOTE: These endpoints are unsecured for early testing purposes.
-The SecurityConfig class at this stage of development will permit all requestswithout authentication, disable csrf and have a stateless session (as no session management needed).
+The SecurityConfig class at this stage of development will permit all requests without authentication, disable csrf and have a stateless session (as no session management needed).

 Example of SecurityConfig at this stage of development: